ds-modules/curriculum-guide/connector/instructor/syllabus-design.md

 ### Using External Software

-Students in connector courses can [borrow Chromebook laptops](/technology/computer-resources.md) through the library, but these laptops will not support downloading external software.
-Therefore, using external software that must be installed is not recommended.
+Students in connector courses can [borrow Chromebook laptops](/technology/computer-resources.md) through the library, but these laptops will not support external software that must be downloaded and installed.
+Therefore, using such external software is not recommended.

 ### Things to Note